 - Approximately 1/3 of existing native plants should be salvaged prior to construction.
 Select plants based on size, location, soils, plant value, and potential survival rate.
 Salvaged plants can provide mature specimens that would otherwise take years to establish.
-Where existing native plants cannot be reused, chip salvaged plants and incorporate them into the topsoil (A). - Initiate a process for native seed collection prior to construction.
+Where existing native plants cannot be reused, chip salvaged plants and incorporate them into the topsoil. - Initiate a process for native seed collection prior to construction.
 Collect native seed from sites in close proximity to the revegetation area.
 Plan in advance for seed collection as several factors can affect seed availability.
-If native seed is not available, acquire alternatives through seed companies or Bureau of Land Management (BLM) nurseries. - Nursery stock shall be sourced from an elevation within 1,000 feet of the project. - Monitor revegetation during construction to ensure the specified materials and installation methods have been used.
-Monitor and maintain areas of revegetation and weed control for up to 5 years to ensure successful native plant establishment.
+If native seed is not available, acquire alternatives through seed companies or Bureau of Land Management (BLM) nurseries. - Nursery stock shall be source identified to within 1,000' of elevation. - Monitor revegetation during construction to ensure the specified materials and installation methods have been used.
+Monitor and maintain areas of revegetation and weed control for up to 5 years beyond warranty limits to ensure successful native plant establishment.

 - Develop a program to control noxious weeds and invasive plant species.
 In areas requiring revegetation, quickly establishing native species is the most effective method of controlling invasive weeds.
-Use biotic or organic forms of control, such as temporary mulches, to prevent invasive species from establishing. - Incorporate the Federal Highway Administration (FHWA) Operation Wildflower Program in revegetation efforts. - Utilize a central control for irrigation systems and consider the use of reclaimed water, including fully treated effluent and water harvesting techniques, as a supplement to irrigation. - Provide temporary watering for containerized native plants for a period of approximately 2 to 3 years. - Utilize the ecosystem type (sub-alpine, montane, foothills, or riparian) plant palettes appropriate to this design segment as a starting point to develop a full revegetation plant list tailored to the specific location of the project.
-Elevation and ecosystem information can be found on the <a href="#css in start less in start less
+Use biotic or organic forms of control, such as temporary mulches, to prevent invasive species from establishing. - Incorporate the Federal Highway Administration (FHWA) Operation Wildflower Program in revegetation efforts. - Utilize a central control for irrigation systems and consider the use of reclaimed water, including fully treated effluent and water harvesting techniques, as a supplement to irrigation. - Provide temporary watering for containerized native plants for a period of approximately 2 to 3 years. - Utilize the four ecosystem (foothills, montane, sub-alpine, and riparian) plant palettes appropriate to this design segment as a starting point to develop a full revegetation plant list tailored to the specific location of the project.
+Elevation and ecosystem information can be found on the CSS I-70 Visual Context Maps.

-A | Existing native plants should be salvaged prior to construction and then replanted in conjunction with additional landscape material.
+A/ Existing native plants should be salvaged prior to construction and then replanted in conjunction with additional landscape material.

-B | The plant palette should be utilized as an initial list when developing a full revegetation list.
+B/ The plant palette should be utilized as an initial list when developing a full revegetation list.

-C | The plant palette should be used in conjunction with wildflower and grass seed mixes.
+C/ The plant palette should be used in conjunction with wildflower and grass seed mixes.